 ART 101G – Art in Belgium

-Based around three case studies of art in Belgium (or the equivalent cultural area before Belgium’s independence in 1830), the course intends to function as an eye-opener towards art and culture in Belgium from the 15th to the 20th century, by using a number of analytical tools in art appreciation, art historiography, the collecting and display of art, including some business and legal aspects.
-The course should provide an historical and intellectual framework for the other courses given at Vesalius College and life in Brussels during the Summer Course, so that students can contextualise the rich and diversified aspects of Belgian culture, as well as its quirky ones.
+Based around three case studies of art in Belgium (or the equivalent cultural area before Belgium’s independence in 1830), the course provides an introduction to art and culture in Belgium from the 15th to the 20th century, by using a number of analytical tools in art appreciation, art historiography, the collecting and display of art, including some business and legal aspects.
+The course provides an historical and intellectual framework for the other courses on the topic.
+It helps students to contextualise the rich and diversified aspects of Belgian culture, as well as its quirky ones.

 ART 301G – Art in Europe

 A course focusing on European history and culture, which includes field trips to different European cities (Antwerp, Bruges, Tournai and Brussels for Belgium; Amsterdam for the Netherlands; Paris for France).
 In this course students study the historical, cultural and economic aspects of the above mentioned cities and countries.
 Special emphasis is placed on the history of art and architecture.
 All costs for the trips are to be paid by the participants as an additional fee collected at registration; see section on tuition and fees.

 BUS 101G – Introduction to Global Business